mampaiva/auto-rerun-orca-input/README.md

 # auto-rerun-freq-orca-input
+Script for elimination of all imaginary frequencies

+auto-rerun-TS-freq-orca-input is for the transition state, in theis case there are seting for remain only one imaginary frequency.

 automation of resubmission of ORCA calculations with problems of imaginary frequencies.

 to use just run the script following the name of the input.
 Example: